-Driving through Pereval Nayzatash on the Pamir Highway
+Driving through Nayzatash Pass on the Pamir Highway

-The road to the summit, also known as Najzatos Pass, is the historical Pamir Highway, officially called M41.
+Set high in the Pamir Mountains, within the Badakhshan National Park, the road to the summit, also known as Najzatos Pass, Nayzatash Pass, Nezatash Pass, Neza-Tash Pass or Aghbai Nayzatosh, is the historical Pamir Highway, officially called M41.
 Most of the road is paved, except for the mountain passes.
 The road is heavily damaged in places by erosion, earthquakes, landslides, and avalanches.
-Do not travel this pass in severe weather conditions.
-Some sections of the road have a notorius lack of oxygen that tests the organisms and a high degree of steepness.
-Most people feel altitude sickness at around 2,500-2,800 meters.
-The zone around the summit is a lunar landscape.
-Only 4x4.

 Pic: Piotr Varadero